jrduncans/timetracker/README.markdown

     ~:$ t -q
     05:54:30

-Display 'quitting time' to tell you when half and hour is up:
+Display 'quitting time' to tell you when half an hour is up:

     ~:$ t -q 0.5
     22:24:30